xlz/ssltrace/README.md

 ssltrace
 ========

-ssltrace hooks an application's SSL libraries to record keying data of all SSL connections.
-By default, this data is outputted on stderr in a Wireshark-compatible format.
+ssltrace hooks an application's SSL libraries to record payload data of all SSL connections.

 Supported SSL libraries: